blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 Backlog           Only the Product Owner is allowed to define the Backlog.
 Here Definite Tasks that are going to be implemented are listed.
 Sprint Backlog    This Column is the Backlog for the Sprint and requires the items to be actual user-stories and on a Work-item level so that one person can be assigned to this task.
 In Progress       In this list are issues that are in progress in the momentaneous sprint.
-Resolved          When an issue is resolved, this means that it adheres to the :doc:`definition_of_done` but was not merged yet.
+Resolved          When an issue is resolved, this means that it adheres to the :doc:`/project_standards/definition_of_done` but was not merged yet.
 Open              The Open Issue list is not used in our project as open issues tend to reside in dedicated lists.
 Closed            When an feature was successfully merged its issues move to the list closed where all past issues reside.
 ================  ====================